-- 6.16 Switching lines in and out redirects real and reactive power flows and may result in loss of generation, both of which can result in voltage fluctuations requiring response from voltage control systems. - 6.17 As a series of lightning strikes hit some overhead lines within an area, or as a storm causes conductors of some overhead lines to clash, the affected circuits will be tripped by protection relays then restored by DAR action.
-Such sequence of events will result in series of changes of the transmission system topology, a series of changes in active and reactive power flow over different transmission circuits, and series of voltage step changes at different substations.
-Power Park Modules, including any hybrid STATCOM/SVC element, are expected to respond to these voltage step changes in accordance with the Grid Code. - 6.18 Even if the sequence of lightning strikes or conductor clashing events affect the same transmission circuit(s), a series of circuit trip In such case, a series of on a specific line or surrounding lines can result in multiple DAR events.
-As these events are unlikely to occur during the reclaim period this can result in multiple responses from voltage control systems as the post fault power flows are redirected then restored.
+- are likely to be cleared during the Dead Time include lightning strikes hitting a line; storms, high winds, or ice loading causing conductors to clash together; and debris, e.g. a polythene sheet, caught on a line. - 6.16 Switching lines in and out redirects real and reactive power flows and may result in loss of generation, both of which can result in voltage fluctuations requiring response from voltage control systems. - 6.17 As a series of lightning strikes hit some overhead lines within an area, or as a storm causes conductors of some overhead lines to clash, the affected circuits will be tripped by protection relays then restored by DAR action.
+Such sequence of events will result in a series of changes of the transmission system topology, a series of changes in active and reactive power flow over different transmission circuits, and a series of voltage step changes at different substations.
+Power Park Modules, including any hybrid STATCOM/SVC element, are expected to respond to these voltage step changes in accordance with the Grid Code. - 6.18 Even if the sequence of lightning strikes or conductor clashing events affect the same transmission circuit(s), a series of circuits could trip.
+In such cases, a series of events on a specific line or surrounding lines can result in multiple DAR events.
+As these events are unlikely to occur during the reclaim period, this can result in multiple responses from voltage control systems as the post fault power flows are redirected then restored.